 All details, prices etc. are available from the special exhibition website.
 Quick tips:

-If you’ve time after the Bruegel exhibition, the same building houses a few other collections worth browsing.
+- If you do have time after the Bruegel exhibition, the same building houses many other old master paintings and other collections worth browsing.
 My favourite is the Kunstkammer chamber of wonders.

 How to get to the Bruegel exhibition